jonaraphael/csv/README.md

 - **Enhanced Readability:**
   - Consistent row and header coloring.
   - Mid-tone gridlines (`#ccc`) for a clean, organized look.
+- **Clipboard Integration:** Copy selected cells as CSV directly to the clipboard using `Ctrl + C` (or `Cmd + C` on macOS).
+- **Column Type Detection:** Automatically detects and highlights data types (e.g., boolean, date, float, integer, etc.) with corresponding color codes.
+- **Efficient Multi-Cell Selection:** Click and drag or use `Shift + Click` to select a range of cells for copying.
+- **Error-Free Editing:** Handles special characters like quotes, commas, and backslashes correctly during editing.

 ---

 ## **Screenshots**

 ![Screenshot 1](images/Screenshot_dark.png)
 ![Screenshot 2](images/Screenshot_light.png)

 ---